panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 [Try the demo.](https://codesandbox.io/s/ancient-dawn-j6jbq?file=/src/index.js)

-The snippet above is synchronous and blocking code.
+The snippet above is synchronous and blocking.
 When JavaScript enters into `findPerson()` function, it doesn't get out of there until the function is executed.

 Getting the list of persons `const list = getList()` is a synchronous operation too.

 Synchronous code is straightforward.
 But you don't always have the luck to access data instantly: some data, like fetching data over the network, could take a while to be available.

-For example, what would happen if accessing the list of persons `getList()` is an operation that requires, for example, 1 second.
+For example, let's say that accessing the list of persons from `getList()` is an operation that requires, for example, 1 second.

 ```javascript{3,8}
 function getList() {